 There is also some lovely accommodation in Kutná Hora, and staying overnight means you can spend time exploring the other things to do in Kutná Hora.
 To help your planning, I’ve put together some tips on where to stay.

 Although you can visit Kutná Hora as a day trip from Prague, it’s worth staying overnight to explore the city once the crowds leave.

 If you’re looking for a backpacker option, there is a good chalet at the Autokemp Santa Barbara campsite.

 For something affordable but comfortable, Pension Bed&Breakfast is probably the best place.

 For a nice modern apartment, you should definitely try Penzion Apartments Benešova 6.

-And if you want to splurge for somewhere special, you can stay in a castle filled with modern art at Chateau Třebešice!
+And if you want to splurge, you can stay in a castle filled with modern art at Chateau Třebešice!

 WANT TO KNOW MORE ABOUT THE CZECH REPUBLIC?